Roles and Responsibilities in Field Education

 - Be responsible for the content of the supervisory sessions and attend sessions with a prepared agenda.

-- Make an initial appointment with their supervisor for the first week of field education.
+- Make an initial appointment with your supervisor for the first week of field education.
 One of the first assignments will be the development of the learning plan.
-Although this contract may be adjusted as the year progresses, this initial plan (see Appendix D) will establish a solid beginning for your relationship with your field supervisor and your experience with the agency and its clients/consumers.
+Although this contract may be adjusted as the year progresses, this initial plan (see Appendix D) will establish a solid beginning for your relationship with your field supervisor and your experience with the agency and its clients.

 - Meet at least once each semester with the faculty liaison and field supervisor to assess the progress in meeting the learning goals and objectives.